 - Defective products

-- Unsafe conditions on a residential or commercial property
+- Unsafe conditions on a residential or commercial property that lead to slip and fall accidents

-- Medical malpractice such as surgical errors, medication errors, or birth injuries
+- Medical malpractice, such as surgical errors, medication errors, or birth injuries

 - Construction site accidents